 There was a requirement to get list owners info who created the lists, we developed a custom application page in SharePoint 2010: How to Create Custom Application Page in SharePoint 2010 to get List Owners

-But the link to the application page to be placed somewhere in the site for an easy access by site owners, isn't it?
+But the link to the application page to be placed somewhere on the site for easy access by site owners, isn’t it?
 Where to link it?
-Site settings page would be the ideal place for such things!
-So lets add a link to site settings page in SharePoint 2010.
+The site settings page would be the ideal place for such things!
+So let’s add a link to the site settings page in SharePoint 2010.

-SharePoint 2010 add link to site settings page
+SharePoint 2010: Add link to the site settings page

 1. Create a new “Empty SharePoint Project” Farm Solution in Visual Studio 2010.
 Give it a Name.

 2. Add an Empty Element to the Project.
 This will add “Elements.xml” file to the solution.